Ethereum - The Invisible Foundation of Smart Contracts

 Development velocity, limited application traction

-Medium — strong theoretical foundation, execution gaps
+Medium — strong theory, execution gaps

 Stablecoins